alexwlchan/backup_tumblr/README.md

     I'm reading the `total_posts` parameter from the API responses, and paginating through it as expected -- I have no idea what causes the discrepancy.

+## Acknowledgements

+Hat tip to [@cesy](https://github.com/cesy/) for nudging me to post it, and providing useful feedback on the initial version.

 ## Licence

 MIT.